Education

 Key Findings

-Following a decline in manual labour over previous decades, employers now favour a more educated labour force.
+Graduating from upper secondary education has become increasingly important in all countries, as the skills needed in the labour market are becoming more knowledge-based.
 High-school graduation rates therefore provide a good indication of whether a country is preparing its students to meet the minimum requirements of the job market.
+In Brazil, 57% of adults aged 25-64 have completed upper secondary education, much lower than the OECD average of 79%.

 Indicators